ustun/reactjs-introduction/README.md

 ```

 Our aim is to increment the counter once each time we click this button.
 For
-this, we have to add an `onClick' handler function and within this function, we
+this, we have to add an `onClick` handler function and within this function, we
 have to increment the counter variable in `state'.

 ```js